ogedmund/Cyber-Security-mini-Projects-with-Python/README.md

 4. Directory Enumeration - Reconnaissance is one of the most critical steps to the success of a penetration testing engagement.
 This code builds a simple directory enumeration tool.

 I also completed a few other projects via LetesDefend.io (an amazing platform for learning cybersecurity) - Web Scrapping with Python, Port Scanner, IDS,FIM, Forensic and Incident Response.

+Looking forward to add some additional projects on the following

+Use DNS requests to enumerate potential subdomains Build the keylogger to send the capture keystrokes to a server you built using Python Grab the banner of services running on open ports Crawl the target website to download .js library files included Try to build a Windows executable for each and see if they work as stand-alone applications on a Windows target Implement threading in enumeration and brute-forcing scripts to make them run faster